 A cash advance is a type of short-term financing usually provided by a funder or credit card processor.
 When you take out a cash advance, you’re borrowing money against your future revenue or future credit card sales.
 You can typically get a cash advance in a few different ways.
 Through out this article we will break down how to get a cash advance, how they are paid and review different services and products they can be used for.

 When a small business finds itself in a bind or needs access to quick capital there aren’t many options available.
 This is one of the advantages of a merchant cash advance.
 A merchant cash advance provider will approve your for a certain amount, which you can usually take any amount up the approved amount.
 The merchant will repay the advance with a percentage of each day’s credit card sales.
 Interest rates or fees are determined by a factor rate, essentially a multiplier of the advance amount.
 A cash advance is a way to tap into expected revenue of your business, so here are the main terms to know.

-- Funding Amount – the amount a lender will approve your business for is determined by the healthiness of your cash flow and monthly revenue.
+- Funding Amount – the amount a funder will approve your business for is determined by the healthiness of your cash flow and monthly revenue.

 - The Repayment amount – is determined by the amount of funding you get advanced including the factor rate and any fees included.

-- Factor Rate – The holdback is the percentage of daily revenue or credit card sales generated, which will be held by the lender to repay the loan.
+- Factor Rate – The holdback is the percentage of daily revenue or credit card sales generated, which will be held by the funder to repay the funds.
 This is translated to a factor rate.

 - Payment – the payment amount is determined by the terms of the advance.
-Cash advance lenders offer daily, weekly and bi-weekly options of repaying the advance.
+Cash advance funders offer daily, weekly and bi-weekly options for repaying the advance.